 Feed the Children is thriving in a new era, marked by Christian values, integrity, resourcefulness, stewardship and transparency.

 Their dynamic executive leadership is actively engaged to strengthen Feed the Children’s impact, extend their reach, maximize their internal capacity, fuel their resource engine and build their brand.

-Americares foundation is in eighth position in our List of Top 15 NGO’s in USA.
+Americares foundation is in the eighth position in our list of 15 top NGOs in USA.
 Americares is a health-focused relief and development organization that responds to people affected by poverty or disaster with life-changing medicine, medical supplies and health programs.

 For nearly 40 years, they have responded rapidly and effectively to the needs of their local partners and their communities.

 They envision a world in which all people have pathways to health and opportunity.